vaspap1790/Xchange-1/README.md

 # xchange
 Webapp for exchanging items - for Masters Coursework

-Put the name of the folder of your project instead of Xchange for the next instructions
+Put the name of the folder of your  folder instead of Xchange for the next instructions:

 _Error Handling_